#Project configuration

 are supported.

-The following sample demonstrates how to include all .py
+The following sample demonstrates how to include all .py files, all .js files that start with the name demo

 , and the entire contents of any www